filecoin-project/filecoin-docs-stefnotes/content/en/smart-contracts/filecoin-evm-runtime/about-the-runtime/index.md

 - Familiar EVM tooling, like MetaMask, Hardhart, Remix and more, can interact with Lotus nodes via the Ethereum JSON-RPC API.
 - An imported EVM can interact with the FVM, providing access to Filecoin-specific features, like built-in actors.

 So, for developers, _EVM compatibility_ means that their existing Solidity or Yul smart contracts (with support for other EVM-compatible languages planned in later upgrades) can be ported into an EVM virtualized as a runtime on top of the Filecoin Virtual Machine, called the _Filecoin Ethereum Virtual Machine (FEVM)_.
 Through the FEVM, developers can create, test and deploy smart contracts using languages, concepts and tools that they are already familiar with, and enjoy the rich functionality of the Filecoin network at the same time.

 However, there are a number of tradeoffs that should be considered when choosing whether to deploy a smart contract onto the FEVM or the FVM:

 - Due to the virtualization overhead, contracts on the FEVM have higher gas fees and lower performance than FVM_native contracts.
 - FVM-specific tooling is not yet as mature as Ethereum-native tooling.

+## Deep dive

 For a deeper dive into the concepts discussed on this page, see this presentation by [@truckerfling]('https://twitter.com/truckerfling') on Ethereum compatibility of FVM: